cafalchio/ETL_pipeline_disaster_response/README.md

 # Disaster Response Pipeline Project

 The idea of this pipeline + model is to classify emergency text into one of the 26 categories and display the result in a Flask web app.

-### Motivation:
-This project was made as part of the Udacity course Data Science.
-The main motivation is learn ETL pipelines and NLP.
-The Flask app deploy the model on a local server.

-### Installation:

-The idea of this pipeline + model is to classify emergency text into one of the 26 categories and display the result in a Flask web app.

 ### **Motivation:**

-This project was made as part of the Udacity course Data Science.
-The major motivation was to learn ETL pipelines, Text processing and Flask webserver into one project.
+The major motivation was to learn and practice ETL pipelines and text processing.
+To complete the project, use a Flask app to deploy the model in a local server.

 ### **Installation:**